Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Discussion

 \textbf{Adaptability as dynamic extension.} Once this initial sense of belonging was established, adaptability provided the mechanism for continuity.
 As people’s needs shifted, whether within one stage of life or across decades, robots could be flexibly reconfigured through modularity.
 Unlike prior design research that tends to focus on a robot’s role at one moment in time (e.g., play in childhood, care in old age) \cite{broadbent2009acceptance, tanaka2007socialization}, our participants envisioned the same robot accompanying them through multiple transitions.
 Adaptability thus emerged not only as a technical capacity, but as an human-centered design strategy: allowing the robot to grow and evolve with its owner.
 This extends prior HCI work on personalization into a temporal domain, showing how co-design processes can surface expectations for long-term, rather than episodic, adaptation.

-\textbf{Sustainability as the outcome.} Sustainability emerged where personalization and adaptability intersected.
-Materially, modularity enabled repair, reuse, and incremental upgrading, reducing e-waste and extending lifecycles.
-Emotionally, continuity and accumulated memories motivated participants to preserve robots rather than replace them.
-Unlike sustainability research in HRI that has often emphasized ecological tasks performed by robots (e.g., prompting users to recycle)\cite{scheutz2021envirobots}, our findings highlight how the design of the robot itself can embody sustainable principles by fostering both ecological responsibility and emotional continuity.
+\textbf{Sustainability as the outcome.} Sustainability was not introduced to participants as an explicit design goal.
+Instead, it surfaced in how they described keeping, repairing, and repurposing a single robot over time.
+Materially, we understand that modularity enables repair, reuse, and incremental upgrading, reducing e-waste and extending lifecycles.
+Emotionally, the participants framed continuity, memories, and attachment as reasons to preserve a familiar robot instead of replacing it with a newer model.
+In their reflections, participants often described these decisions in terms of making one robot last, keeping a trusted companion, and avoiding unnecessary replacement.
+We therefore interpret these practices as a form of sustainability, reading them through a sustainable HCI lens.
+Unlike sustainability research in HRI that has often emphasized ecological tasks performed by robots (e.g., prompting people to recycle) \cite{scheutz2021envirobots}, our findings highlight how the design of the robot itself can embody sustainable principles by fostering both ecological responsibility and emotional continuity.
+This perspective resonates with work in HRI that examines robots as mediators of destruction, catharsis, and emotional release rather than purely utilitarian tools \cite{luria2020destruction}.
+This suggests that long-lived companions must be able to accommodate intense, sometimes messy interactions without being treated as disposable.
 This demonstrates that sustainable HCI requires integrating material and emotional dimensions rather than treating them separately.

 \textbf{Interrelation and modular design’s role.} These three dimensions formed a reinforcing cycle.
 Personalization initiated attachment, which made adaptability meaningful; adaptability ensured continuity, which in turn deepened attachment and prevented replacement; and both together culminated in sustainability, where ecological responsibility was inseparable from emotional endurance.
 Modularity was the key mechanism enabling this cycle.
 By providing interchangeable building blocks, it supported personalization at the outset, adaptability across changing contexts, and sustainability over the long term.
 In this sense, modular design does not simply enable technical flexibility: it underpins a relational ecology in which robots remain relevant, meaningful, and durable companions across the human lifespan.